-As president and CEO of the Urban Resource Institute (URI), Nathaniel Fields is responsible for the organization’s long-and short-term strategy and the implementation of its vision and mission.
+As President and CEO of the Urban Resource Institute (URI), Nathaniel Fields is responsible for leading the organization’s long-and short-term strategy and the implementation of its vision and mission.

-Mr. Fields holds a bachelor’s degree in US history, focusing on black and Hispanic studies.
-His interest in how people function and build systems led to additional attainment of a Master of Social Work degree from Fordham University in administration and clinical practice.
-He has also completed an executive leadership and certificate program in the not-for-profit sector at New York University and is licensed to practice in New York State.
-He believes that education is as important as its application.
-To this end, Mr. Fields has participated in and led conferences in order to ensure continued learning in the sector.
-He continues to sit on many nonprofit boards including the Human Services Council and has led the New York City Coalition of Domestic Violence Residential Providers as co-chair for approximately a decade.
+Nathaniel holds a bachelor’s degree in history with a focus on black and Hispanic studies and a Master of Social Work degree from Fordham University.
+He completed an executive leadership and certificate program in the not-for-profit sector at New York University.
+He also sits on the Board of the Human Services Council, and has led the New York City Coalition of Domestic Violence Residential Providers as co-chair for over ten years.

 At URI, Nathaniel enjoys being part of a community of people committed to improving the lives of others.
 When asked to identify his vision for URI, he states, “Hope is at the cornerstone of everything we do.”